Writing Comments in Python

 An example of multiline comments

-By using # character, you may write a single line comment that goes to the end of physical line.
+By using # character, you may write a single line comment that goes to the end of the physical line.
 You have to add # for each new line.

-For writing multiline comments, you may use triple quoted string.
-Add the triple quoted string at the beginning and end of a comment as used in the demo below:
+Add the triple quoted string at the beginning and end of a comment as used in the example below:

 '''The program uses a list of years